 - 1. In the UK, the Financial Conduct Authority (FCA) is the 'competent authority' (or, colloquially, the UK-listing authority), which decides on the admission of securities to the Official List. - 2.
-Listing on the main market requires at least three years of published accounts, and over £700,000 of listed stock or £200,000 of debt securities. - 3.
+Listing on the main market requires over £30 million of listed stock or £200,000 of debt securities. - 3.
 AIM is regulated by the London Stock Exchange, and there is no minimum criterion for size, trading record or shares in public hands.